AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 >[!CONTEXTUALHELP]
 >id="platform_identity_create_namespace"
 >title="Specify identity type"
 >abstract="The identity type controls whether or not data is stored to the identity graph.
-Non-people identifiers will not be stored, and all other identity types will."
+Non-people identifiers and partner ID will not be stored, and all other identity types will."
 >text="Learn more in documentation"

 One element of an identity namespace is the **identity type**.
 The identity type determines: